Bugs that Bite in Belize: 2022 Update

 AVOID THESE BITES by having shoes and socks ready and using lots and lots of heavy oily bug spray at the sign of the first fly.
 Again, they are so small, that this oily layer works wonders.
 I wouldn’t even mess around with baby oil or the like – these fearsome bites are not worth it.
 GO DEET.

-They are aggressive about following you about but oh so easy to kill.
+They are aggressive about following you but oh so easy to kill.
 These yellow-bellied flies are a bit larger than your average housefly and have more of a pointed abdomen.

 They seem to come around when flowers and fruits are blooming (late spring/early summer).